Toward a Complexity Classification of High-Temperature Bosons: Computational Tractability and Power-Law Clustering

 It is instructive to compare this result with recent progress on long-range spin systems~\cite{sanchez2025high}, where a similar quasi-polynomial complexity for computing the partition function was also established.
 Despite this apparent equivalence in computational complexity, our findings highlight a sharp distinction between bosonic systems and their spin counterparts.
 Specifically, Theorem~\ref{theorem_boson_lr_complexity} reveals that the total error in our approximation contains an additional, non-vanishing term that decays polynomially with the system size.
 Consequently, in stark contrast to the spin case, the total error cannot be made arbitrarily small.
 As we detail in the appendix and the Supplementary Material~\cite{sm}, this additional error term is a direct consequence of truncating the infinite-dimensional on-site bosonic Hilbert space to a finite dimension.
 This truncation is a necessary step to render the problem computationally tractable, converting the trace of an operator on an infinite-dimensional space into a finite matrix computation.
+A rigorous low-density inequality guarantees the validity of our truncation (see discussion below).
 Therefore, this error is an inevitable feature of the approximation scheme for such bosonic systems and fundamentally reflects the absence of a Pauli exclusion principle.

 Simulating bosonic systems is challenging because their Hamiltonians are represented by infinite-dimensional matrices, rendering exact calculations intractable.
 A standard approach is to truncate the local Hilbert space by imposing a cutoff on the maximum occupation number.
 This is motivated by the physical intuition that high-energy states are negligibly populated at finite temperatures.
 However, a rigorous justification for this truncation, which guarantees accuracy, has been lacking.
 Our results provide this justification, establishing a rigorous framework for truncating bosonic systems that ensures both computational efficiency and controlled accuracy.